 • The construction of a 150-room hotel adjoining to the east side of the Sioux City Convention Center.
 The City's investment of \$4 million will be used to build two parking decks and improvements to the Convention Center.
-Downtown Sioux City Hotel Associates, LLC is investing \$21 million towards construction of the hotel.
-Pursuant to a development agreement with Downtown Sioux City Hotel Associates, LLC, the City pledged tax increment tax rebates in an amount not to exceed \$6 million over fifteen years.
+Sioux City Hotel, LLC is investing \$21 million towards construction of the hotel.
+Pursuant to a development agreement with Sioux City Hotel, LLC, the City pledged tax increment tax rebates in an amount not to exceed \$6 million over fifteen years.
 The hotel is subject to a minimum assessment of \$12.2 million.

-In 2018, the City also entered into a management agreement with Kinseth Hospitality to manage the adjacent Convention Center.
+The City also entered into management agreement with Kinseth Hospitality to manage the adjacent Convention Center.
 In prior years the City subsidized the annual operations budget of the Convention Center.
 Under the current management agreement, Kinseth is incentivized to make the operations profitable.
-In fiscal year ending June 30, 2020, the City had to subsidize the Convention Center budget due to the finalization of construction at the facility and the hotel.
+In fiscal year ending June 30, 2018, the Convention Center returned a slight profit.

-- Ho-Chunk, Inc. is investing over \$36 million to redevelop two historic industrial buildings and construct two additional new buildings along Virginia Street, known as Virginia Square. - o 100 Virginia is a 27,805 sf, three-story building.
+- Ho-Chunk, Inc. is creating a private redevelopment of three multi-story obsolete warehouse and industrial buildings. - o 100 Virginia is a 27,805 sf, three-story building.
 Ho-Chunk, Inc. converted the first floor into restaurant space with an outdoor deck/patio area.
-The second and third floors were converted into 20 residential units and a roof top courtyard.
-The Developer signed a \$800,000 minimum assessment agreement as was provided tax increment tax rebates estimated at \$161,000. - o 103 Virginia, a five-story building was converted into a mixed-use building.
+The second and third floors were converted into 10 residential units and a roof top courtyard.
+The Developer signed a \$800,000 minimum assessment agreement as was provided tax increment tax rebates estimated at \$171,000 - o 103 Virginia, a five-story building was converted into a mixed-use building.
 The first floor contains office space and a parking garage.
 The second and third floor consists of approximately 7,400 sf of office space and 11,800 sf of market-rate residential units.
 The fourth and fifth floors contains high end two-story condos.
 Additionally, there is over 5,000 sf of outdoor roof top patio space.
-The Developer signed a \$2 million minimum assessment agreement and was provided tax increment tax rebates estimated at \$345,000. - O 101 Virginia is a newly constructed 73,678 sf building.
-The first floor contains retail space and indoor parking, and the remaining floors house 45 market-rate residential units.
-The developer has agreed to a minimum assessment agreement of \$400,000 in exchange for tax increment tax rebates estimated at \$45,000. - On a newly vacant site, within the Virginia Square district, Hart Family Hotels-Sioux City 2, LLC constructed a new \$7.4 million Avid Hotel.
-The developer has agreed to a minimum assessment agreement of \$5.5 million, and the City will provide 100% tax increment tax rebates for five years and 50% tax rebates for an additional five years (estimated to equate to an incentive of \$1.2 million.)
+The Developer signed a \$1 million minimum assessment agreement as was provided tax increment tax rebates estimated at \$435,000. - O 101 Virginia will be a newly constructed 73,678 sf building.
+The first floor will contain retail space and the remaining floors will house market-rate residential units.
+The developer has agreed to a minimum assessment agreement of \$602,200 in exchange for tax increment tax rebates estimated at \$60,000.

-Additionally, the City has agreed to provide Ho-Chuck, Inc. with a reimbursement up to \$1.6 million of reinvestment funds received from the State and generated by their development.
+Additionally, the City has agreed to provide Ho-Chuck, Inc. with a rebate up to \$1.2 million of reinvestment funds received from the State and generated by their development.